SENSE

 3-tier Intervention Model

 Under the 3-tier Intervention Model, teachers should adopt the principle of “intervention before assessment”.
 If teachers suspect that a student might need support in areas other than learning or language impairment, they should consult the Special Educational Needs Coordinator (SENCO), the SST or Student Guidance Personnel for advice on the follow-up actions; and consult the school-based EP or other professionals as appropriate on the formulation of follow-up and support plans.
-For details of the respective assessing organisations/ specialists in accordance with the students’ types of SEN, please refer to Chapter 4 of the Operation Guide on the Whole School Approach to Integrated Education.
+For details of the respective assessing organisations/ specialists in accordance with the students’ types of SEN, please refer to Chapter 4 of the Operation Guide on the Whole School Approach to Integrated Education (Please refer to the Chinese version as the English version is currently being updated).

 3-tier Intervention Model